swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 By optimizing your CI runtime you'll save precious developer time as well as either paying less for CI or consuming less of your GitHub Actions free quota.

-In this article, you'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14 minutes 30 seconds in deployments, down to less than 4 minutes for tests CI, and 3 minutes for deployments.
+In this article, you'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14.5 minutes in deployments, down to less than 4 minutes for tests CI, and 3 minutes for deployments.
 The bigger your project is, the bigger the gap will be.

-To follow along and after cloning Vapor's Penny Bot, you should checkout the same code that this article is based on: `git checkout swift-on-server-article`
+To follow along, you should checkout the same code that this article is based on: `git checkout swift-on-server-article`.

 ## The Problem